Béatrice Vernaudon

-Béatrice Vernaudon (born 27 October 1953, Papeete, Tahiti, French Polynesia) French Politician.
+Béatrice Vernaudon (born 27 October 1953, Papeete, Tahiti, French Polynesia) is a French Politician.
 Béatrice Vernaudon-Coppenrath is a Knight of the Legion of Honor.

 Life

 She was elected a deputy to the National Assembly of France on 16 June 2002, becoming one of the Deputies of the 12th French National Assembly (2002–2007), in the second district of French Polynesia.
 She was part of the French political party Union for a Popular Movement (UMP).